-Co-branding customer rewards program is a great way to expose your brand to new potential customers and to provide even more value to your own loyal customers.
+Co-branding rewards programs are a great way to expose your brand to new potential customers and to provide even more value to your existing, loyal ones.

-Brands might offer loyal customers free access to co-branded partnerships they've launched -- like T-Mobile's offer of a Netflix subscription with the purchase of two or more phone lines by their customers.
+Brands might offer loyal customers free access to co-branded partnerships — like T-Mobile's offer of a Netflix subscription with the purchase of two or more phone lines.

 Lots of brands gamify their customer loyalty programs to earn valuable engagements within an app, website, or at point-of-purchase.

 Points are easily translatable for gamification.
 Take Treehouse, which teaches coding and app development, and rewards engaged users with more and more points leading up to a badge — which users can then display on their websites and social profiles to impress colleagues and potential employers with their skills.

 If you're operating with a growing business, you may not have much flexibility when it comes to your budget.
 However, you can still offer an attractive rewards program that fosters customer loyalty.

 Customer Loyalty Programs for Small Business